eafarooqi/DLBCSPJWD01/README.md

 pdo_sqlite
 zip
 sqlite3
 ```
+- for MySQL Custom installation if WAMP or XAMPP are not used, please take the option custom during installation and select server and MySQL Workbench under applications only.
 - Make sure all dependencies are installed correctly by running following commands in command line.
 ```
 php -v